Update: December 10, 2017

-Boondocking with the Entegra Aspire can be somewhat more challenging compared to its more expensive siblings, particularly when it comes to battery capacity, but it also has some advantages (like the water conserving manual flush toilet in the bath and a half models).
-We have put together some tips and ideas to help other Aspire owners enjoy an extended boondocking experience.
-Please note that while some of these tips will be specific to the Aspire, many will also apply to the Anthem, Cornerstone and virtually any other rig.
+Boondocking in an Entegra, is not much different from boondocking in any other brand or type of RV but there are a few specifics that might be useful to know.
+In particular, the Entegra Aspire with can be somewhat more challenging compared to its more expensive siblings, particularly when it comes to battery capacity, but it also has some advantages (like the water conserving manual flush toilet in the bath and a half models).
+We have put together some tips and ideas specific to Aspire owners but also present several tips and ideas that will apply to helping any rig enjoy an extended boondocking experience.

-Let’s start with the battery capacity as this will be the biggest challenge.
+Let’s start with the battery capacity as this will be the biggest challenge, especially for pre-2018 Aspires.

-A stock Aspire, of any year including 2017, comes with half the battery capacity of the Anthem & Cornerstone.
+A stock Aspire, of any year up to 2017 comes with half the battery capacity of the Anthem & Cornerstone (note, in 2018 an option became available on the Aspire to expand the house battery capacity to be the same as the Anthem & Cornerstone).
 This is a non issue if you never boondock, however it creates some inconveniences when you do want to boondock.
 Boondocking overnight is generally not a problem, but boondocking for several consecutive days tends to have a cumulative effect and will require a bit more insight and planning.

 So the simple fix for an Aspire would seem to be just running the generator more often.
-One could probably surmise it will need to be run twice as often [as an Anthem or CS] since we have half the battery capacity but consume power at a similar rate.
+One could probably surmise it will need to be run twice as often [as an Anthem or CS] since we have half the battery capacity and consume power at a similar rate.
 That sounds not too bad – that is until the generator kicks in at 3AM waking you from a nice sound sleep in a most inelegant manner.
-Also, sometimes it is not permissible or feasible to run the generator when you need to run it.
-For example during quiet hours imposed by most federal and state parks.
-It is my understanding that the official quiet hours on the BLM land at are 10PM-6AM, an 8 hour period.
+Also, sometimes it is not permissible or feasible to run the generator when you need to run it, for example during quiet hours imposed by most federal and state parks.
+It is my understanding that the official quiet hours on the BLM land at are 10PM-6AM, an 8 hour period however this may not be enforced.

 Amp-Hours and Battery Capacity Summary: